Children playing in the sand

 Lithica

-Adventures with Stone in Lithica
+Adventures with stone in Lithica

 Lithica is a remnant of one of the region’s most traditional professions, “trencador” (stone masonry).
 Marés stones were once struck from the ground here and used to build houses on the island, creating a unique sculptural landscape.
 The site is now run by a foundation and is used as a leisure and cultural space.
 Here you can stroll through green gardens with mazes of plants and stones, and in the summer there are open-air concerts and theatre performances.
 The whole family can learn about working with stone in a stonemasonry workshop.